OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/python-function-components.md

         using and installing Python packages in your component](#packages).
     *   Helper functions must be defined inside this function.

-1. Kubeflow Pipelines uses your function's inputs and outputs to define your component's interface.
+1. OpenDataology Pipelines uses your function's inputs and outputs to define your component's interface.
 [Learn more about passing data between components](#pass-data).
 Your function's inputs and outputs must meet the following requirements: